Digital Projection Lights Up Historic French Château for Christmas

 This year, the team behind the expansive illuminations, French integrator and rental stager BS Technology, chose to rely on Digital Projection’s M-Vision Laser 21000 WU , rented from ETHA International GmbH, for the projection mapping of Vaux-le-Vicomte’s façade.

 “Digital Projection’s recent ground-breaking technologies, like the remote laser light source, are probably what put them on the map for us originally,” explained Eric L’Herminier, technical director and CEO of BS Technology.
 “We saw this as a good opportunity to work with them on this video-mapping project.”

 The projection on the Baroque castle needed to run the entirety of the Christmas season, from the beginning of October until 3rd January 2021.
 The mapping was required to run every 30 minutes from 6pm – 8pm, meaning that the team needed to create an automated system that could run flawlessly without further direction.

-Boasting 21,000 lumens and a 10,000:1 contrast ratio, this lamp-free, laser-phosphor projector utilizes Colorboost+Red Laser technology to bring the most realistic and saturated colors at previously unimaginable luminance levels.
-Such power and accuracy, combined with all-new intelligent color processing brings the overall performance ever closer to that of a 3-Chip DLP projector, at a 1-Chip price point.
+Boasting 21,000 lumens and a 10,000:1 contrast ratio, this lamp-free, laser-phosphor projector utilises Colorboost+Red Laser technology to bring the most realistic and saturated colours at previously unimaginable luminance levels.
+Such power and accuracy, combined with all-new intelligent colour processing brings the overall performance ever closer to that of a 3-Chip DLP projector, at a 1-Chip price point.